stephenharris/WordPressBehatExtension/README.md

 This is a Behat 3.0 Extension for WordPress plugin and theme development.
 You can use it to test your WordPress installation, or just test your plugin/theme without installing them in a normal WordPress installation (i.e. stand-alone).
-The Extension allows you to use WordPress functions in your context class (if you extend it from Tmf\WordPressExtension\Context\WordPressContext).
+The Extension allows you to use WordPress functions in your context class (if you extend it from Johnbillion\WordPressExtension\Context\WordPressContext).

 Installation
 ------------